FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Introduction

+To this end, we introduce \textit{FrankenSplit}: A novel training and design heuristic for variational feature compression models embeddable in arbitrary DNN architectures with pre-trained weights for high-level vision tasks.
+FrankenSplit is refreshingly simple to implement and deploy without additional decision mechanisms that rely on runtime components for probing external conditions.
+Additionally, by deploying a single lightweight encoder, the client can access state-of-the-art accuracy from multiple large server-grade models without reloading weights from memory for each task.
+Lastly, the approach does not require modifying discriminative models (e.g., by finetuning weights).
+Therefore, we can directly utilize foundational off-the-shelf models and seamlessly integrate FrankenSplit into existing systems.

-For transparency and to encourage advancing this research directive, we open-source our repository\footnote{https://github.com/rezafuru/FrankenSplit} including configurations and several pre-trained weights.
-We summarize the contributions of this work as \begin{itemize} \item Thoroughly exploring how shallow and deep bottleneck injection differ for feature compression. \item Introducing a novel saliency-guided training method to overcome the challenges of SVBI to train a lightweight encoder with limited capacity. \item Introducing an autoencoder design heuristic that permits attaching various decoders from arbitrary DNN architectures to one universal encoder. \end{itemize} \Cref{sec:relwork} discusses relevant work on SC and LIC. \Cref{sec:probform} describes the problem domain and progressively introduces the solution approach. \Cref{sec:eval} extensively justifies relevant performance indicators and evaluates several implementations of FrankenSplit against various baselines to assess our method's efficacy.
+We open-source our repository \footnote{https://github.com/rezafuru/FrankenSplit} as an addition to the community for researchers to reproduce and extend our experiments.
+In summary, our contributions are: \begin{itemize} \item Thoroughly exploring how shallow and deep bottleneck injection differ for feature compression. \item Introducing a novel saliency-guided training method to overcome the challenges of training a lightweight encoder with limited capacity to compress features usable for several downstream tasks. \item Introducing a generalizable design heuristic for embedding a variational feature compression model into arbitrary DNN architectures. \end{itemize} \Cref{sec:relwork} discusses relevant work on SC and LIC. \Cref{sec:casefornfc} discusses the limitations of SC methods and motivates neural feature compression. \Cref{sec:probform} describes the problem domain. \Cref{sec:solapproach} progressively introduces the solution approach. \Cref{sec:eval} extensively justifies relevant performance indicators and evaluates several implementations of FrankenSplit against various baselines to assess our method's efficacy.
 Lastly, \Cref{sec:conc} summarizes this work and highlights limitations to motivate follow-up work.